 You don’t need a formal business structure to apply for a business credit card.
 Sole proprietors can apply, too.

 And, you don’t need a business credit history.
 Your personal credit history will be used to calculate your interest rates.

-But, remember that nearly all small business credit cards require the business owners to be personally liable for the charges on the credit card if the company cannot pay.
+Remember that nearly all small business credit cards require the business owners to be personally liable for the credit card charges if the company cannot pay.